As your Certified CBD Advisors, we are here to help you, to answer your questions, and to educate you with the most up to date information about CBD.

 No, CBD and marijuana come from different plants.
 They do, however, come from the same species of cannabis plant.
 There are three recognized species of cannabis plants—Cannabis sativa, Cannabis indica and Cannabis ruderalis.
 Both CBD and marijuana are derived from the Cannabis sativa species.
 While CBD and marijuana both come from the same species of the cannabis plant, they are derived from different species of Cannabis sativa.
 CBD is derived from hemp, while marijuana is derived from the marijuana species.

 CBD products must contain less than 0.3% THC to be legal according to Federal Law.
+We do carry Broad Spectrum CBD that contains less than 0.00% THC.

 No. CBD is short for cannabidiol, and it’s one of over 113 active compounds found in the cannabis plant.
 CBD is the second most abundant cannabinoid found in cannabis just behind delta-9-tetra-hydrocannabinol (THC).
 Cannabis with less than 0.3% THC is now classified as hemp; instead of being rich in THC, CBD is usually the most abundant cannabinoid.
 So the difference between cannabis-derived CBD and hemp-derived CBD refers to the parent plant and whether or not it produced more than 0.3% THC.
 CBD is often touted as non-psychotropic, meaning it won’t produce a “high” or affect our motor functions in the way a high-THC strain of cannabis might.